evmcnb/quartz/content/Pearls/Fluid prescriptions.md

 * Approximately 50 to 100 g/day of glucose to limit starvation ketosis.
 (This quantity will not address patients' nutritional needs)

 If correcting potassium, the maximum rate of infusion via a peripheral line is 10 mmol/hour

+### Resuscitation

+#### Crystalloids (isotonic)

+Usually used in fluid resus.
+Give bolus of 500ml over less than 15 minutes
+- Normal saline (0.9% sodium chloride)
+- Hartmann's (contains balanced electrolytes)
+- Plasma-lyte (also contains balanced electrolytes)

+If not responsive to fluids inotropes (increased heart contractility) or vasopressors (increase peripheral vascular resistance) may provide benefit.
+#### Colloids

+Affect fluid shifts in the body
+- Blood
+- Albumin
+- FFP